API-Guild/greenlight/content/docs/quick-start/quick-start.md

 npm run develop
 ```

 The other scripts work in the same way.
-Here is how and when you will use them:
+Here is why and how you would use them:

 ```bash
 # clears the cache, sometimes you may want to start the development server
 # or a build from scratch because you ran into an error
 npm run clean

 # once you are satisfied with any changes you have made, you can 'build'
 # the final static files that can be shared with the internet
 npm run build

 # you can preview how the static files generated from 'build' will look by running
 # 'serve' this will make them available on http://localhost:9000/{pathPrefix}
 # since you have not yet changed the value of pathPrefix, for now it will be
 # http://localhost:9000/greenlight
 npm run serve

 # the 'deploy' command, runs 'build' and then pushes the static files to your
 # Github repository so that they may be hosted for free via Github Pages
 npm run deploy